Tour of Flanders (men's race): 1990s: Lion of Flanders

 In 1989 the race was included in the first UCI Road World Cup, a season-long competition comprising the 10 most important one-day cycling events.
 More riders specialized in the classics, with the Tour of Flanders scheduled as the first of the April Classics.

 In 1993 Belgian Johan Museeuw won the race in a two-man sprint with Frans Maassen and began to dominate the race for years.
 Meanwhile, the Italian classics specialists were also keen on winning the race, with Moreno Argentin, Gianni Bugno and Michele Bartoli each taking one win.
 In 1994 Bugno beat Museeuw by 7 mm in a four-man sprint, the smallest margin in history.
 The next day Flemish newspaper Het Laatste Nieuws put the photo finish on its cover, accompanied by the headline "The Sorrow of Flanders".
 Nonetheless, Museeuw dominated the race for a decade, with a series of eight podium finishes and three victories.
-The Flemish media awarded him the highest possible nickname, the Lion of Flanders.
+The Flemish media awarded him the highest possible nickname, the Lion of Flanders, in reference to Robert III, Count of Flanders.